aaronblohowiak/soundcloud-cli-ruby/README.md

 *Note*: Anyone with access to this file can impersonate you on Soundcloud, so it's important to keep it secure, just as you would treat your SSH private key.

+If you ever need to re-authenticate, you can use `sc authenticate`.

 Search
 ====